nawed2611/Weather-App/README.md

 ![screenshot](image.png)

-Weather-News tells you Weather of any location fetching through [Open Weather API](https://openweathermap.org/api).
+Weather-News tells you weather of any location fetching through [Open Weather API](https://openweathermap.org/api).
 It also provides you with local time in your location using JavaScript.

 ## Tech-Stack